Piyu-Pika/my_notes_app/README.md

 - ➕ Tap the floating action button to add a new note
 - ✏️ Fill in the title, content, and an optional link for your note
 - 🧠 Use the AI title generator to create a title based on your note content
+- 🎨 Select a color for your note to categorize it
 - 💾 Tap 'Save Note' to store your note
 - 🔍 Use the search functionality in the app bar to find specific notes
 - 💬 Chat with your notes to get AI-powered insights and answers
 - 🌓 Toggle between light and dark modes for comfortable viewing

 ## 🆕 New UI Enhancements
 - Gradient backgrounds for a modern look
 - Card-based layout for better organization
 - Improved form fields with icons and rounded corners
 - Customized buttons with gradient colors
 - Responsive design for various screen sizes
+- Color-coded notes for easy visual categorization

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome.
 Feel free to check [issues page](https://github.com/Piyu-Pika/my_notes_app/issues) if you want to contribute.